akashacms/epub-guide/documents/5-structure.html.md

 * This book: https://github.com/akashacms/epub-guide/blob/master/book.yml
 * The Skeleton EPUB: https://github.com/akashacms/epub-skeleton/blob/master/book.yml

 The entries in this file are fairly straightforward.
-We'll go over this file elsewhere.
+See: [](4-configuration.html)

 # The Navigation Document, a.ka. the Table of Contents, in `toc.html`